Spikhalskiy/futurity/README.md

 ## Motivation

-You have an old code, which is asynchronous, but uses pre Java 8 API and you want to convert Future to CompletableFuture to get full power of the new api.
+You have an old code, which is asynchronous, but uses pre Java 8 API and you want to convert Future to CompletableFuture to get a full power of the new api.

-It could be tricky and require update of dependencies.
-For example, if library that perform IO doesn't support nor CompletableFuture neither callback API.
+It could require an update of 3rd party dependencies.
+And even in this case it could be a bit tricky if a library that performs IO doesn't support nor CompletableFuture neither callback API.
+If you have large amount of own code under Future - it could require big refactoring to introduce callbacks or a CompletableFuture model.

 The best that you can do without large immediate reworking from related [StackOverflow discussion](https://stackoverflow.com/questions/23301598/transform-java-future-into-a-completablefuture) is: